Where do I get health insurance?

 1. Medi-Cal,California’s version of Medicaid, is available to individuals and family’s whose income is Modified Adjusted Income is under 138% of the federal poverty level.
 Children’s dental and vision benefits are included.
 Adult dental benefits are also offered.
 Each California county administers Medi-Cal enrollment, but eligibility can be done through applying with Covered California.

 2. Covered California is the health insurance exchange for individual and family plans for Californian’s who qualify for tax credits to lower their monthly health insurance premium.
 All the health plans include children’s dental and vision benefits.
-Adult dental insurance may be added in 2016.
+Adult dental insurance may be purchased without a subsidy.

 3. Direct with Health Plans Individuals and families can purchased health insurance directly from a health insurance company or health plan.
 All plans include children’s dental and vision benefits.
 Adults dental and vision plans can be added with some carriers.
 No tax credits are available to lower the monthly health insurance premium when enrolling directly with a carrier.